 Let’s take a look at this example.

 Above is an organizational hierarchy where Alice manages both Bob and Charlie.
 This is rather strange, as it would be unlikely for Bob and Charlie to be unacquainted with one another while sharing the same manager.

-Based off of the triadic closure property, we can assume that we can fill in the third relationship with any label, such as having everyone manage each other like in the first image below or the weird situation in the second image below.
+Based off of the triadic closure property, we fill in the third relationship with any label, such as having everyone manage each other (weird), like in the first image below, or the (somehow even weirder) situation in the second image below.